 Wat Preah Prom Rath

-There are several other temples around the city which are interesting to visit.
+There are several other temples around the city that are interesting to visit.
 I found the Wat Preah Prom Rath Buddhist temple particularly interesting and loved the detail in the design.

 Location: Location on Google Maps